Ajalkema/diamond-price-exploration/README.md

 You also need to have software installed to run an iPython Notebook

+### File Descriptions

+Diamond price exploration.ipynb: Contains the notebook where i analyse the data (diamonds.csv) Diamonds.csv: The data file from Kaggle containing 53k+ diamonds and their features

 ### Blog post

 I wrote a blog about this project which can be found here: